d4l3k/cs540-project/paper.md

 to the death rate.

 While this is a very simple model, it does provide some realistic behaviors.
 Many large systems have a high latency between cause and effect.
-We're also primarily interested in highlighting the differences between these algorithms.
+We are also primarily interested in highlighting the differences between these algorithms.

 We bound the inputs to be within two times the maximum existing value for that